-A collection of press and interviews with Rebecca around her investigative work.
+A collection of press and interviews with Rebecca.

 Rebecca's series of articles with Investigate West and The Nation has won SPJ's Northwest Excellence in Journalism Award in the Social Issues Reporting category for 2017.
 Her article on Native American education was runner-up for Government & Politics reporting.